What is Medicare Part A?

 Hospice

-If your healthcare provider has determined that you are terminally ill (six months or less to live), you qualify for hospice care through Medicare Part A. This palliative care focuses on relieving pain and keeping you as comfortable as possible.
-You are covered to receive hospice care as long as you need it.
-These services are typically provided in your home.
+If a provider diagnoses you terminally ill (six months or less to live), Medicare Part A will offer compassionate hospice care.
+This gentle care focuses on relieving pain and keeping you comfortable.
+You are covered to receive hospice care if you need it.
+Typically, these services are provided in your home.

 Hospice services covered under Medicare Part A include: